 That is why I offer a 3-month Self-Discipline Coaching Package.
 This is one of my favorite topics, and something I’m very passionate about.
 I live a self-disciplined life, and this skill has given me countless benefits.

-- Overcome negative scripts and disempowering beliefs regarding self-discipline
+- Overcome negative scripts and beliefs regarding self-discipline

-- Create and follow an empowered routine that sets you up for a great day
+- Create and follow an empowering routine that sets you up for the day

 - Break down larger projects into smaller goals and daily actions